 - 1.5 Tablespoons butter

-- 1 Tablespoon or so - about a turn of the pan olive oil
+- 1 Tablespoon olive oil

-- bay leaf
+- 1 bay leaf

 - Once tender, add in 32 oz of chicken stock and the bay leaf.
 Bring to a boil.